Indoor Air Quality

 It’s time to choose the first heating system for a new home.
 There are numerous available options, and forced–air heaters (furnaces and heat pumps) are among the most popular.
 But there’s another way to heat your home that doesn’t rely on blowing around heated air through ventilation shafts.
 It’s using a boiler.
 You may think that a boiler sounds a touch old–fashioned, but current boiler technology allows for a heating experience that is often the ideal option for a home.

-There are numerous advantages that boilers provide as a heating installation, and the comfort professionals at Boehmer Heating & Cooling are glad to go over them with you.
+There are numerous advantages that boilers provide as a radiant heating installation, and the comfort professionals at Boehmer Heating & Cooling are glad to go over them with you.
 If you decide that a boiler is the right installation for your home in Pittsburgh, PA, let us take on the job of picking the best model, sizing it, and then having it set up so you can enjoy many winter with its cozy warmth.
 You can trust to our more than eight decades of experience at providing heating system installation.
+Contact us today to learn more about our Pittsburgh boiler services.

 Do you want a boiler installation in Pittsburgh, PA or the surrounding areas?
 Call on the HVAC technicians at Boehmer Heating & Cooling.